the-broz/NoMoreLinksPolicies/PRIVACY_POLICY.md

 # Privacy Policy
-Last updated: March 27, 2025
+**Last updated: July 30, 2025**

-This Privacy Policy describes how **NoMoreLinks**, our Discord bot, handles data and user privacy.
+This Privacy Policy explains how **NoMoreLinks**, our Discord bot, handles data and user privacy.
 By using the bot, you agree to the practices described below.

-To make it clear and simple. **We do not store any information related to you and cannot be pointed back to you.
-Only generic logging info of errors that occur are stored in a temporary log.
-In relation to logging the bot now stores logs of errors called rays.
-Rays can be used as a quick and easy way to diagnose and report errors.
-Rays are deleted after 14 days after creation.**
+---

-## 1. Data Collection
+## 1. Overview

-**NoMoreLinks** does not collect any personal data from users.
-We only collect diagnostic error logs when requests fail, which are used to troubleshoot and improve the bot's performance.
+NoMoreLinks is a privacy-respecting Discord bot.
+We do **not collect personal data**, and we are committed to transparency in how we handle data for diagnostics and usage analytics.

+---

+## 2. What We Collect

+We collect **minimal, non-identifying data** strictly for diagnostic and operational purposes.

-### Error Logs
+### A. Diagnostic Logs ("Rays")
-- We store error logs on the instance where the bot is hosted.
+- Created **only when errors occur**.
+- Contain:
+  - The media URL that caused the error
+  - A stack trace for debugging
+  - A generated **ray ID**
+- **Do not include personal data** (no usernames, IDs, IPs, or messages).
-- These logs are cleared when the bot instance is restarted.
+- **Deleted automatically after 14 days** or when the bot restarts.

-- The logs are strictly used for troubleshooting purposes to ensure the bot's continued functionality.
+### B. Usage Analytics
+To monitor performance and demand, we collect limited metadata:
+- Discord **User ID** (internal identifier)
+- Discord **Guild ID** (if used in a server)
+- **Command name**
+- **Timestamp** of the request

+This helps us understand usage patterns (e.g., busiest hours, most used features).
+We do not log command inputs like message content or URLs.

+---

-## 2. Data Storage and Retention
+## 3. Data Storage and Retention

-- No personal data or guild information is stored by the bot.
+- **No personal data or message content** is stored.
-- Diagnostic error logs are kept only for as long as needed to troubleshooting.
-- No user info or data is kept in these logs beyond the URL of the video you requested and a stack trace of the error.
+- **Error logs (Rays)** are temporary and purged after 14 days.
+- **Analytics data** is used only for aggregate insights and performance metrics.
+- All logs are stored on the bot’s private server and never shared with third parties.

+---

+## 4. Tracking and Third-Party Sharing

+- We do **not** use cookies, tracking pixels, or fingerprinting.
-- We do not retain any data beyond what is needed for immediate troubleshooting.
+- We do **not** share logs or analytics with any third parties.
-- Rays are stored with stack traces and the url of the media you sent and the ray's id, no personal data is stored along with a ray.

-## 3. Tracking

-No tracking technologies are used by the bot to collect information from users.
+- All data remains within our infrastructure for the sole purpose of improving the bot.

+---

+## 5. Your Rights and Control

+If you would to opt out of anayltics you may do so by using the command ``/optout``.
+You can opt back in by running it again.
+You may stop using the bot at any time to terminate your interaction with it.

+---

-## 4. Changes to This Privacy Policy
+## 6. Changes to This Policy

-This Privacy Policy may be updated from time to time.
-However, we do not plan to notify users of any changes.
-By continuing to use the bot, you accept the updated Privacy Policy.
+This policy may be updated occasionally.
+We will not send notifications for changes.
+By continuing to use NoMoreLinks, you agree to the latest version of this policy.

+---

+## 7. Contact

+For privacy-related concerns or questions, contact the developer through the support link provided in the bot’s `/about` command or bot profile.